science

 AI Is a Powerful Calculator, Not a Mathematician

 Writing research papers and presenting findings sits at 55% automation.
 [Fact] AI can draft literature reviews, format LaTeX documents, generate visualizations, and even suggest related work.
-Tools like Semantic Scholar and connected AI assistants have made the mechanics of academic writing significantly faster.
+Tools like Semantic Scholar, Elicit, and connected AI assistants have made the mechanics of academic writing significantly faster.
+A literature review that once required two weeks of careful database searching can now be assembled in an afternoon, with the mathematician focused on critical evaluation rather than retrieval.
+Conference abstracts, grant proposals, and even technical sections of papers benefit from AI assistance in drafting, though the substantive intellectual content still requires the mathematician''s judgment.

 But here is where it gets interesting.
 Developing mathematical models and theories — the actual creative heart of mathematics — is at only 42% automation.
 [Fact] AI can suggest patterns in data.
 It can verify proofs using systems like Lean.
 It can even generate candidate conjectures.
 What it cannot do is the thing that makes a mathematician a mathematician: seeing a structure no one has seen before, asking a question no one has asked, and constructing an argument that illuminates something genuinely new about the nature of quantity, structure, space, or change.